Restoration after 2015 Brazil dam burst behind schedule -UN expert

 By Kirstin Ridley

-LONDON, Sept 16 (Reuters) - None of 42 projects to repair damage from the 2015 collapse of a Brazilian dam is on track, according to a United Nations expert report published shortly before mining giant BHP BHP.L hears if it will be pursued through English courts over the disaster.
+LONDON, Sept 17 (Reuters) - All 42 restoration projects following the deadly collapse of a Brazilian dam in 2015 are behind schedule, according to a U.N. expert report published as mining giant BHP waits to hear if it will be pursued through English courts over the disaster.

 U.N.
-Special Rapporteur Baskut Tuncak alleged mining companies had failed to provide effective reparations since Brazil's worst environmental disaster decimated the livelihoods of over 3 million people.
+Special Rapporteur Baskut Tuncak alleged mining companies had failed to provide effective support for victims since Brazil's worst environmental disaster killed 19 and decimated the livelihoods of over 3 million people.

-The collapse of the Fundao dam, which stored mining waste and is owned by the Samarco joint venture between BHP BHP.AX and Brazilian iron ore mining giant Vale VALE3.SA, killed 19 and poured roughly 40 million cubic metres of mining waste into communities, the Rio Doce River and Atlantic Ocean, 650 km away.
+The collapse of the Fundao dam, which stored mining waste and is owned by the Samarco joint venture between BHP BHP.LBHP.AX and Brazilian iron ore mining giant Vale VALE3.SA, poured roughly 40 million cubic metres of mining waste into communities, the Rio Doce River and Atlantic Ocean, 650 km away.

-Vale and Anglo-Australian BHP, the world's largest miner by market value, did not immediately reply to requests for comment.
+The Renova Foundation, a redress scheme established in 2016 by BHP's Brazilian division, Samarco and Vale, said resettlement works were in progress and water quality monitoring and environmental repair projects were on schedule.

-But Tuncak alleged the "true purpose" of Renova appeared to "limit liability of BHP and Vale" and called for its governance structure to be reformed.
+But Tuncak alleged the "true purpose" of Renova appeared to be to "limit liability of BHP and Vale" and called for its governance structure to be reformed.

-Renova said it had a robust governance model and that its 42 restoration programmes had various timelines.
-Resettlement works were in progress, a great part of indemnities paid and water quality monitoring and environmental repair projects on schedule, it said.
+A spokesman for BHP said facts painted a different picture and that BHP was fully committed to "doing the right thing".

-More than 200,000 Brazilian people and groups launched a 5 billion pound lawsuit against BHP in Britain in July over the dam failure, alleging compensation had been slow and inadequate.
+More than 200,000 Brazilian people and groups launched a 5 billion pound ($6.5 billion) lawsuit against BHP in Britain in July over the dam failure, alleging compensation had been slow and inadequate.

-BHP said it would be wasteful and pointless to hear the case in England, alleging it duplicated Brazilian proceedings and that victims were already receiving redress.
+BHP said it would be pointless to hear the case in England, alleging it duplicated Brazilian proceedings and that victims were already receiving redress.

-A judge is expected to decide this month whether the record group claim can go ahead.
+A judge is expected to decide around late September whether the record group claim can go ahead.

 ($1 = 0.7696 pounds)